-In our analysis of water vapor and SST data, we find that model performance in simulating the mean state is virtually uncorrelated with model performance in reproducing the observed annual cycle or the observed amplitude or pattern of variability.
-This has implications for attempts to use model performance metrics to weight projections of future climate change.
+implications for attempts to use model performance metrics to weight projections of future climate change.
 To date, most of these attempts have relied on mean state metrics.
-Our results imply that different projection weights would be obtained with annual cycle and variability metrics.
-Whether different weighting approaches lead to important differences in climate-change projections is currently unclear, and may depend on the region, climate variable, and timescale of interest (20, 22).
-Identification of the 'best' models for making projections of future climate change will likely require metrics that can better constrain current uncertainties in feedback mechanisms (33).
+Our findings imply that different projection weights would be obtained with annual cycle and variability metrics.
+Whether different weighting approaches lead to important differences in climate-change projections is currently unclear and may depend on the region, climate variable, and timescale of interest (20, 22).
+Identification of the best models for making projections of future climate change will likely require metrics that can better constrain current uncertainties in feedback mechanisms (33).

-Although we find that incorporating model quality information has little impact on our ability to identify an externally-forced water vapor fingerprint, this does not mean that model quality assessment will be of limited value in D&A studies with other variables (8, 11).
+Although we find that incorporating model quality information has little impact on our ability to identify an externally forced water vapor fingerprint, this does not mean that model quality assessment will be of limited value in D&A studies with other variables (8, 11).
 In the case of water vapor, S/N ratios are invariably above stipulated significance thresholds.
 If S/N ratios are closer to these thresholds, it may become more important to screen or down-weight models that are deficient in their simulation of the amplitude and structure of natural variability.
 As we show here, such variability errors can systematically bias D&A results.

-In summary, future multi-model D&A studies must deal with the fundamental challenge of how to make appropriate use of the information from a large collection of models of varying complexity and performance levels.
-Inevitably, model quality assessment will be an integral component of multi-model D&A studies.
-While a democratic "one model, one vote" approach was successful for the water vapor D&A problem, this approach may not be adequate in all cases.
+In summary, future multimodel D&A studies must deal with the fundamental challenge of how to make appropriate use of the information from a large collection of models of varying complexity and performance levels.
+Inevitably, model quality assessment will be an integral component of multimodel D&A studies.
+Although a democratic "one model, one vote" approach was successful for the water vapor D&A problem, this approach may not be adequate in all cases.